tommardh/jasmine-approve.js/README.md

     return object; //returned value is sent for approval });
  ```
+*output from failed tests are shown in line with a simple diff view
+*below the outputs from a failed test there is an "Approve" button that will download the output from the test as a file with name "test_description.approved.txt"
-approved outputs needs to be saved to approvals folder
+*approved outputs needs to be saved to approvals folder (beware that browsers tend to add numbers to files if downloaded multiple times)